DV-Alert Domestic Violence Response Training

-- General Face-to-Face Workshops involve attending a 2-day participatory workshop, interacting with participants in small work groups, completing a workbook, skills assessment, and receiving a final call from the trainer as part of the assessment.
+These involve attending a 2-day workshop, interacting with participants in small work groups, completing a workbook, skills assessment, and receiving a final call from the trainer as part of the assessment.
 Face-to-face workshops are held across all states and territories to encourage more health, allied health and community support workers to enrol in the course.
-View training schedule
+View training schedule.

-- E-Learning is an 18-hour online course over a period of 6 to 8 weeks and involves downloading and reading online materials, working through lessons, and completing assessment questions.
+This is an 18-hour online course over a period of 6 to 8 weeks.
+It involves downloading and reading online materials, working through lessons, and completing assessment questions.
 A qualified trainer is available to support online participants throughout the course, assess answers to the workbook and provide feedback to participants.
 Upon completing the course, participants will receive a final call from the trainer as part of the assessment.
 Register now.

-- Awareness Sessions are 2 hour sessions conducted by Lifeline Centres to meet the needs of communities, specific groups and organisations around the issue of domestic and family violence.
+These are 2-hour sessions conducted by Lifeline centres to meet the needs of communities, specific groups and organisations around the issue of domestic and family violence.
 Click here for more information.

-- Tailored workshops are a two-day DV-alert workshop held for individual organisations who request training specifically for their staff (minimum of 10 staff).
-Delivering tailored workshops is another way for Lifeline to bring the DV-alert program to as many organisations across the country directly working with families and communities.
-Request for a tailored workshop.
+These are a 2-day DV-alert workshop held for individual organisations who request training specifically for their staff (minimum of 10 staff).
+Delivering tailored workshops is another way for Lifeline to bring the DV-alert program directly to as many organisations across the country as possible who work with families and communities.
+Request a tailored workshop.